Welcome to our information section about the Europeade. We are looking forward to meeting you at Europeade!

 Flag waving groups perform in the opening or closing ceremony and during the parade.

 We are delighted that so many children and youth groups come to Europeade.
 They have a special programme and shows but can of course also attend the other events.
 They are usually accommodated in a separate school from the adult groups, so that they are not disturbed if they need to rest.

-- Official confirmation will be sent to all groups registered to participate by March 15th, in the year of the event.
+- Official confirmation will be sent to all groups registered to participate, after the close of registration, in the year of the event.

 - On our website you can follow how many groups and how many participants have already registered.